puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 Downloading PE
 -----

 If you haven't done so already, you will need a Puppet Enterprise tarball appropriate for your system(s).
-See the [Installing PE][downloading] section of this guide for information on downloading Puppet Enterprise tarballs.
+See the [Installing PE][downloading] section of this guide for more information on accessing Puppet Enterprise tarballs, or go directly to the [download page](http://info.puppetlabs.com/download-pe.html).

 [downloading]: ./install_basic.html#downloading-pe